|HPS 0410||Einstein for Everyone|

 of the first section of Einstein's paper.

 The later version of the definition shown here is better suited to Reichenbach's project of reconstructing time from causal relations.
-The original 1905 version (described below) has one light signal traveling from place A to place B and back to A. Einstein's definition required us to identify the event at place A midway in time between the departure and return of the light signal.
+The original 1905 version (described in the next chapter) has one light signal traveling from place A to place B and back to A. Einstein's definition required us to identify the event at place A midway in time between the departure and return of the light signal.
 That event is defined as simultaneous with the reflection event at place B. Identifying that event midway beween departure and return presumes that we have a well-functioning clock at place A, so that it already presumes a notion of temporal passage prior to the operations with light signals.

 Reichenbach extended this thinking to all the time relations between events, being before and being after.
 It is a truth that P is earlier than Q just if a causal signal could pass from P to Q. Reichenbach now proposed that this truth be a definition.

 There is something important and right about the approach.
 We cannot allow notions like time to become too distant from the physical processes of the world.
 Special relativity has reminded us that our notions of time must respond to those processes and the physical theories that govern them.
 Time is deeply entangled with will see just how much more profound that entanglement is when we deal when we deal with the spacetimes of general relativity.